TerranKartikTellus/avalanche_pups-t3/readme.md

-# Avalanche Pups: Enhancing User Experience with Redis Caching and PostgreSQL Persistence
+# Avalanche Pups: We are a E-Commerce Platform for Avalance dog harnesses, we have enhanced our web apps User Experience with Redis Caching and PostgreSQL Persistence

 ## Introduction
 Avalanche Pups is a cutting-edge platform designed to cater to the unique needs of avalanche dog owners.
 Our platform leverages advanced technologies, including Redis caching and PostgreSQL persistence, to provide users with a seamless and efficient experience.